 Please note that hardship withdrawals are likely subject to income tax and penalties.
 Therefore, you will pay your applicable income tax rate and a 10% early withdrawal penalty on any amounts withdrawn.

 Exceptions to the early withdrawal penalty exist, but generally, they apply to distributions made due to permanent disability, death, or IRS levy.

 First, you will need to create an account by visiting https://www.eftps.gov/eftps and clicking on the “Enroll” tab.
 After completing the questionnaire, you will receive a PIN in the mail in five to seven business days.
 After receiving your PIN, you will need to return to the EFTPS website to set-up your account and enter your bank information.

 Please make note of your internet password as you will need it each time you make payments through EFTPS.

-We would be happy to assist you in setting up an EFTPS account.
-Please give us a call if you require assistance.
+Our team at Cook Martin will be happy to assist you in setting up an EFTPS account.

 What happens if I don’t pay my 941 deposit on time?

 Penalties may apply if required deposits are not made on time, not deposited through EFTPS or if the deposit made is less than the amount required.
 For payments 1 to 5 days late, you will be charged a 2% penalty.
 For payments 6 to 15 days late, the penalty increases to 5%.
 For payments made 15 days or more past the due date, a 10% penalty will be charged.